samcharactergithub/SamuelCharacterCV-Resume-/README.md

 On a personal note, I have a deep love and appreciation for humans, realtionships and outdoors.
 I spend as much time as I can; mountain biking, rock climbing, skiing and hiking with my family.

-If you'rein need of a motivated person with my skill set, for employment, partnership or simply networking, please contact me.
+If you're in need of a motivated person with my skill set, for employment, partnership or simply networking, please contact me.

 Thank you, Sam <3